2025 United Nations Climate Change Conference: Attendance

 The United States for the first time in COP history did not send representatives to the summit, after the Trump administration closed its office of climate diplomacy.
-However, California Governor Gavin Newsom attended in an unofficialcapacity.
-The California governor has vocally criticized Trump and his administration for withdrawing from the summit and regressing on various climate goals.
-Newsom leads an alternate US delegation which comprises more than 100 elected US officials, and is a part of the US Climate Alliance of 24 governors.
+However, California Governor Gavin Newsom attended to promote his state's environmental commitments and to form international partnerships.
+The California governor vocally criticized Trump and his administration for withdrawing from the summit and regressing on various climate goals.
+Newsom led an alternate US delegation which comprised more than 100 elected US officials, and was part of the US Climate Alliance of 24 governors.

-COP30 is the second-largest COP in history with 56,118 delegates registered, behind only COP28 in Dubai which was attended by more than 80,000 people.
-Host country Brazil has the largest delegation with 3,805 people registered, followed by China (789) and Nigeria (749).
+COP30 was the second-largest COP in history with 56,118 delegates registered, behind only COP28 in Dubai which was attended by more than 80,000 people.
+Host country Brazil had the largest delegation with 3,805 people registered, followed by China (789) and Nigeria (749).

 In addition to these figures, other significant delegations included Indonesia (566), Democratic Republic of the Congo (556), France (530), Chad (528), Australia (494), Tanzania (465), and Japan (461).
 While the provisional numbers provide a snapshot of in‑person attendance, over 5,000 virtual delegates were registered to participate remotely.

 Observers, including NGOs and intergovernmental organizations, were also present.
 According to a UNFCCC document, over 39,000 nominations were submitted from NGOs and IGOs, but the quota for admitted observers was capped at 9,500 due to venue capacity and security constraints.

 A point of controversy was the presence of fossil fuel lobbyists, with approximately 1,600 participants from oil, gas, and coal sectors — about 1 in every 25 attendees, according to the Kick Big Polluters Out (KBPO) coalition.
 Among them, 531 were associated with carbon capture and storage (CCS) companies, per a report by the Center for International Environmental Law (CIEL).

 Conference issues

-One European aid charity, Christian Aid, had stated that the three main outcomes they would be looking for are:
+One European aid charity, Christian Aid, stated the three main outcomes they would be looking for: